Not so long ago, I published an in-depth review of the Genesis theme framework software, if you want to check that review post out, just click here.

 - Background colours

-How much does this plugin cost?
+How much does the Genesis Design Palette Pro plugin cost?

-OK so as I said this is a premium quality plugin, so it’s not free.
+As I said this is a premium quality plugin, so it’s not free.
 There are currently 3 plans available for this plugin.

-There is a Basic Plan which get’s you 1 year standard support, 1 year worth of upgrades, documentation, import and export capabilities, live preview, and child theme extensions.
+There is a Basic Plan which gets you 1-year standard support, 1-year worth of upgrades, documentation, import and export capabilities, live preview, and child theme extensions.
 The single basic license will set you back $49.

-There is a Plus Plan which will set you back $89 and give you 5 site license, all of what’s included in the basic package plus priority email support.
+There is also a Plus Plan which will set you back $89 and give you 5 site license, all of what’s included in the basic package plus priority email support.

-Finally there is a Deluxe Plan which will cost you $199 and give you 50 site licenses, 3 exclusive palettes and priority email support.
+Finally, there is a Deluxe Plan which will cost you $199 and give you 50 site licenses, 3 exclusive palettes, and priority email support.

-Quick Pros And Cons
+Pros and Cons

 Pros – Simple to install and use.
-Great for personalising child theme without coding.It won’t break your theme’s existing setup or
+Great for personalizing child themes without coding.It won’t break your theme’s existing setup or

 My final verdict?

-I do recommend it if you’re not too hot on using CSS or HTML to customise your site.
-Or you don’t have thousands of Dollars at your disposal to shed out for a professional developer.
-The GDP plugin is a real time saver too.
+I do recommend it if you’re not confident enough to learn and apply some basic CSS or HTML to customize your WordPress website.
+Or, you don’t have thousands of Dollars at your disposal to pay for a professional web designer.
+And, the GDP plugin is a real time saver too.